 The AMWU has won a big victory in NSW which means that from August 1 injured workers needing prompt, specialised medical attention no longer need pre-approval from their employers' insurance company to access it.

-Samuel Bushby knows first-hand what a difference the changes will make.
+One of our NSW members, Samuel B., knows first-hand what a difference the changes will make.

 Last year the former pipefitter at shipbuilder Forgacs was forced to wait over 12 weeks without any income before surgeons operated on his crushed elbow nerves, which part-froze his lower arms and hands.

 Sam's strain injuries came on gradually but once incapacitated, he could barely support his family financially.
 Physically, he couldn’t lift his toddler son or cradle his newborn daughter.